mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 And voila! `pdftotext` reports a lot of errors, but the program never crashes.
 My fix worked.

+I discovered after finding a fix that someone else had [reported the same vulnerability](https://forum.xpdfreader.com/viewtopic.php?t=44009) a few weeks before I found this crash, but it was still a useful exercise.

 ## Wrapping up

 I've found Nix to be an excellent tool for creating fuzz testing workflows.